Time flies …

 Mere Curiosity

-Most of the work – I knew that already – was writing down the pattern with all it’s details like abbreviations, stitches used etc. Finally the pattern was tested in Pam’s test group in December.
-I’m just making the last little changes and then the pattern will be available in my Ravelry store, stay tuned!
+The bulk of the work – as I already knew – involved writing up the pattern with all its details, such as abbreviations, the types of stitches used, and so on.
+Finally, the pattern was tested by Pam’s test group in December.
+I’m currently making the final minor changes, and then the pattern will be available in my Ravelry shop – stay tuned!

-We will donate the proceeds from the sales to Unicef to help Ukraine.
+We’re donating the proceeds from the sales to Unicef.

-The finished square has 39 stitches per side and fits to Pam’s other squares.
-The final size of course will depend on the yarn and hook size you use.
+The finished square has 39 stitches per side, making it a perfect match for Pam’s other Afghan squares.
+The final size will, of course, depend on the yarn weight and crochet hook size used.

 Aran / Worsted Weight / #4